Domestic Retirement Benefits Schemes Framework

 All domestic retirement benefits schemes must register with the Authority.
 Most domestic schemes must register as authorised schemes.
 However, certain schemes may be registered as either recognised schemes or permitted schemes (subject to conditions).

 A registration guidance flowchart is provided on the Primary Legislation page.
 This flowchart was created by the Authority to assist prospective applicants.
 However, it does not constitute binding guidance.
 Original legislation should always be consulted for legal purposes.

-Registration guidance charts are provided on the Regulations and Guidance page and copies of the necessary application forms relating to the Registration of domestic retirement benefits schemes may be found on the Pension Registration Forms page.
+Copies of the necessary application forms relating to the registration of domestic schemes may be found on the Pension Registration Forms page.

-Registration with the Insurance and Pensions Authority, and compliance with the necessary Registration requirements, does not automatically extend to a pension scheme tax approved status; which is a voluntary provision.
-Information concerning tax approval and its associated conditions may be obtained from the Assessor of Income Tax.
-An application for the grant of tax approved status, if required, may however be made on the Registration application form.
+Registration with the Authority, and compliance with the necessary registration requirements, does not confer tax approved status upon a scheme.
+Information concerning tax approval and its associated conditions may be obtained from the Income Tax Division of Treasury.
+An application for the grant of tax approved status, if required, may however be made on the appropriate registration application form.

 In addition to legislation made under the Retirement Benefits Schemes Act 2000, certain retirement benefits schemes are also subject to Social Security pensions legislation.
 Further information regarding Social Security pensions legislation is available on the Pensions News page of the Isle of Man Government’s website.

 The key objectives and benefits of the domestic framework

 The Isle of Man’s domestic retirement benefits scheme legislation establishes a sound governance template for non-statutory domestic retirement benefits schemes, with the object of ensuring a safe environment for local employers who wish to make provision for retirement through trust-based arrangements, as well as eligible individuals who wish to take advantage of domestic tax legislation.